-At June 30, 2024, we had cash of approximately \$3.4 million.
-In July 2024, we obtained additional funds of approximately \$2.4 million representing the approximate net proceeds from an equity offering completed on July 24, 2024.
-We believe that these funds together will be sufficient to fund our operating expenses and capital expenditure requirements into late 2024.
+At September 30, 2024, we had cash of approximately \$1.9 million.
+We believe that these funds will be sufficient to fund our operating expenses and capital expenditure requirements into late 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.